Lilit Martirosyan

-Biography

 Early life

-After facing intense bullying and family conflicts as a child, she moved out of her parents' home to live on her own at the age of 13.
+Lilit Martirosyan is a transgender woman.
+She recalls preferring playing with jewelry more than the trucks and tractors that she routinely received as gifts as a child.
+After facing intense bullying and family conflicts as a child, her parents not supportive of her transgender identity, she moved out of her parents' home to live on her own at the age of 13.
 Despite working both as a waitress and a cook, she was eventually forced to do sex work to earn enough money to survive and to be able to afford hormone therapy.

-In 2015, she became the first trans woman in Armenian history to legally change her name in her passport.
+By the time she was 18, she had saved enough money to begin her medical transition with hormonal therapy and gender-affirming surgeries.

+Career

 Right Side NGO

-In 2016, she co-founded the Right Side NGO.